Skip to main content

 • Serious health problems for adults, such as high blood pressure and kidney damage

-By practicing lead-safe work methods, certified professionals help prevent these risks and ensure that lead-based paint is handled safely during renovation projects, especially when using high-pressure appliances that can disturb lead dust.
+Specifically during renovation projects, especially when using high-pressure appliances that can disturb lead dust.
 This also involves lead abatement procedures when necessary.

 The History of Lead in Paint: Why Was It Banned?

 Lead was commonly used in paint for its durability and vibrant colors.
 However, research revealed the health dangers of lead exposure.
-In response, the U.S. government banned lead-based paint in residential properties in 1978 through the Consumer Product Safety Commission.

 Many older homes still contain layers of lead paint beneath newer coats.
-This makes lead-safe practices and certification essential during renovation work to prevent the release of hazardous lead dust when performing renovations in pre-1978 homes.
+This makes lead-safe practices and certification essential.

 Who Needs the Certification?